 I am privileged to serve this new congregation as together we discern a vision, and define our mission for the future.
 As you look through this website, you will see that this is an active, vibrant congregation.

-In our first year of life as a newly formed family, we have been learning more about each other as we worship and work together.
+As we enter our third year as a newly formed family, we have been learning more about each other as we worship and work together.
 While COVID-19 has been a global tragedy, I believe we as a congregation may look back on this time as being formative.
 Working under pressure, we are learning what we are made of, where our faith lies, and just how strong and gifted a community we truly are.
-During this past Lent and Easter, I have seen this community rise to many challenges and creatively live out their faith.
+During this past year, I have seen this community rise to many challenges and creatively live out their faith.
 This pandemic time has affirmed for many that yes, we like to gather together for worship and working together, in a familiar space.
 More than anything, though, it is the people who are missed.
 As we journey through our first chapter of life together, we know in our hearts, it’s not about the building, Grace United is the people.
 The people who belong to this church are all fine individuals, but together, they’re awesome!

 Lately we have been called by scriptures to live into our identity as Easter people.
 In a very timely way, our scriptures are reminding us of Jesus’ first disciples moving from people who were trapped in fear, and focused on loss.
 They were gradually transformed by the Holy Spirit into brave and courageous people who carried the love of Christ out into the world.
 Looking at the early disciples has helped us look at ourselves as we move from grieving our legacy churches, to being a unified church family, actively serving Christ as we reach out with love to each other, our community and the world beyond.